 Set line: An unattended line placed in the fresh waters of the state (including through the ice) for the purpose of taking fish, which is not under the direct view and control of the person placing the line.

 Single hook artificial lure: An artificial lure with one single hook with not more than 3 hook points.

-Snagging, snatching, or lifting: The taking or attempting to take of any fish by foul hooking; that is, hooking the fish in any part of the body other than inside the mouth.
+Snagging, snatching, or lifting: The taking or attempted taking of any fish by foul hooking, that is, hooking the fish in any part of the body other than inside the mouth.

 Tip-up: A fishing device for storing line, designed to be set through the ice and to indicate when something has disturbed the bait attached thereto.

 Total length: The greatest possible length of the fish with mouth closed and caudal (tail) fin rays squeezed together to give the maximum overall measurement.
 For all fish that have a total length limit, the head and tail must remain intact while on or leaving the waters of the state.